 Meanwhile in the United States, another significant dinosaur finding was made by a student this week.
 Harrison Duran, a college student at the University of California, who has been obsessed with dinosaurs since early childhood, discovered the partial skull of a 65 million-year-old triceratops at Hell Creek Formation in North Dakota.

-The Washington Post reports that a cast of the skull will be made and displayed at the university so Duran can share his discovery with the campus community.
+The Washington Post reported that a cast of the skull would be made and displayed at the university so Duran could share his discovery with the campus community.

 Harrison Duran with the triceratops skull in North Dakota.
 (Fossil Excavators)

 The researchers in China are now trying to determine which species of dinosaur laid the eggs, tens of millions of years ago.
 The remarkable find of a dinosaur nest will help experts to better understand the prehistoric creatures just prior to their extinction.
 One day, the young boy may have the satisfaction of seeing his discovery on display at the local museum.